Media workers continue protest against Mir Shakil-ur-Rahman’s arrest

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The Jang Group workers continued to stage protest against the arrest of their Editor-in-Chief Mir Shakil-ur-Rahman.
+PESHAWAR: Media workers of the Jang Group continued on Monday the protest against the illegal arrest of their Editor-in-Chief Mir Shakil-ur-Rahman.

-Carrying placards and banners inscribed with slogans against the detention of Mir Shakil, the protesting workers demanded the government to release him immediately and withdraw the case against him.
-They said that the government was using the National Accountability Bureau to silence the media.
+The office-bearers of Secretariat Coordination Council comprising five associations of government employees and Director Asia RSF Iqbal Khattak visited the camp to express solidarity with the Jang Group.
+Led by Imdad Ali Qazalbash, the protesters carrying banners and placards inscribed with slogans in favour of their demands and against the government for arresting the editor-in-chief in a property case that had been decided over three decades ago,

-Qaumi Watan Party central Joint Secretary Hashim Raza Advocate also visited the protest camp to express solidarity with the Jang Group employees and condemn the arrest of Mir Shakil.
-Speaking on the occasion, the QWP leader said that that keeping Mir Shakil-ur-Rahman in detention was a violation of human rights.
+Speaking on the occasion, the central chairman All Pakistan Clerks Association Aslam Khan criticized the government and termed the arrest of Mir Shakil an attack on the press freedom.